parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 Give comments on product flows, think about them and try to find holes in it and make it better.

-### Where do tasks come from ?

-Based on my knowledge there are two sources of tasks:
-- Business (product): When the business wants to increase the income so it tells product team to design new features.
-- Technical bugs: When there is a logical bug on the production or when the load on a service increases and needs new actions to be scaled.

-About the technical source, you should be engaged with a problem from the beginning, try to give ideas on it.
-Try to suggest tasks to undertake.

-Do not start reading about a task when it is assigned to you.
-Start sooner.

 ## Coding

 > Trying to write a protocol or a database or another famous tool can be thriving.